Depression Treatment Center for Women

-Depression affects 14.8 million people a year.
+Depression treatment center for women is the answer for a disorder that affects 14.8 million people a year.
 It has been considered the single most cause of disability in those between the ages of eighteen and forty-four.
 These figures cover major depressive disorder, but do not account for those suffering bipolar disorder or persistent depressive disorder.
 This is a disorder that can strike at any age, with 32 being the median age of onset.
-Women are twice as likely as men to suffer from some type of depressive disorder in their lifetime.
+Women are twice as likely as men to suffer from some type of depressive disorder in their lifetime especially when used with antidepressants and alcohol.
 Depression can be difficult to treat for a number of reasons, which is why we’ve created our special Christian depression treatment program for women.

 Difficulties in Treating Depression